Spiroplasma phage 1-R8A2B

 Spiroplasma phage 1-R8A2B is a filamentous bacteriophage in the genus Vespertiliovirus of the family Plectroviridae, part of the group of single-stranded DNA viruses.
-The virus has many synonyms, such as SpV1-R8A2 B, Spiroplasma phage 1, and Spiroplasma virus 1, SpV1 (not to be confused with simply "SpV1" to refer to the entire spiroplasma virus morphological group 1).
+The virus has many synonyms, such as SpV1-R8A2 B, Spiroplasma phage 1, and Spiroplasma virus 1, SpV1 (not to be confused with simply "SpV1" which refers to the entire spiroplasma virus morphological group 1).
 SpV1-R8A2 B infects Spiroplasma citri.
 Its host itself is a prokaryotic pathogen for citrus plants, causing Citrus stubborn disease.

 Classification

 The phage is a spiroplasmal virus of morphologic group 1 (SpV1), isolated from Spiroplasma citri strain R8A2 (SpV1-R8A2) subclone B (SpV1-R8A2 B).
 SpV1 viruses are classified by their naked rods.

 History

 Documentation

 SpV1 virus-like particles were initially observed by electron microscopy in 1973 during the first ultrastructural characterization of S. citri.
 Nearly two decades later, in 1990, the specific strain of SpV1-R8A2 B was first reported in the publication of its complete nucleotide sequence of its genome.